Dante Chen

 Sean Tan Li Hao (born January 20, 1996) is a Singaporean professional wrestler.
-He is signed to WWE, where he performs on the Evolve brand under the ring name Dante Chen.
-He is best known for being the first Singaporean and Southeast Asian wrestler to sign with the WWE.
+He is best known for being the first Singaporean and Southeast Asian wrestler signed to the WWE, where he performed under the ring name Dante Chen.

 Early life

 Sean Tan Li Hao was born in Singapore on January 20, 1996.
 Tan grew up in Woodlands.
 As a child, his elder brother introduced him to WWE video games, sparking his interest in professional wrestling.
 Tan attended Assumption English School for secondary education and later earned a certificate in Business at ITE College West.
 From 2015 to 2017, Tan served in the Singapore Army.
 After completing his military service, he earned a diploma in Health Management and Promotion from Republic Polytechnic in 2020.